FarronF/limerick-council-meetings/meetings/2022/05/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 21st April 2022.md

 A request was made that feedback be received from Minister Peter Burkes office regarding

-correspondence sent from the Municipal District.---
+correspondence sent from the Municipal District.
+---
 3. Correspondence

 Correspondence was received from Gotoon/Ballingaddy residents association and taken as